ddaniel2137/compartmental_modelling/epidemics_mds/3 Host factors.md

     method="BDF")
 ```

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder / ch03/age_ differential_ sir.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch03/age_differential_sir.

 As Fig. 3.6 shows, the proportion of individuals who are immune in the Lower Sixth is gradually decreasing, while the proportion of individuals who are immune in the Upper Sixth grows steadily.
 The reason behind that is that all population growth accrues to $S_{L}$, since the only way to access the Upper Sixth compartments is to go through the Lower Sixth.
 Consequently, the Lower Sixth stratum is fed a constant stream of immunologically naive individuals.